10 min read

 Many Boulder businesses arrange group training sessions for employees, making in-person certification a convenient option.

-Cost of TIPS Certification in Boulder
+Cost of TIPS Certification and TIPS Training in Boulder

 The cost of obtaining TIPS certification in Boulder varies depending on the training method: